JunkynioyPH/PySoundBoard/README.md

 ![alt text](https://cdn.discordapp.com/attachments/903492607932518440/938077262027317279/unknown.png "VoiceMeeter Banana Completed Setup")

-Your Done!
+You're Done!
 (Hopefully, if everything went as described)

 All you have to do now is run **SoundBoard_Main.py** and you should be able to hear something!
 Fingers Crossed!